SylvioMello/AlgLinComp/README.md

 # Computational Linear Algebra
-Repository for Computational Linear Algebra Codes
+Repository for Computational Linear Algebra Class Codes

 ## Instructions to Use The Code - P1-Tasks